diehlmitchell/NewStatcastColumnNames/README.md

 # NewStatcastColumnNames
 Here is what I would do if I had been in charge of making the column names for the statcast data.

-Use this by importing it:
+Use this by copying the file and importing it:

 ```
 from StatcastSearchColumns import PitchingStatColumn